-Over the past 30 years, Mr Smart has held various finance, company secretary and board positions with several listed industrial companies.
-Prior to joining Metal Manufacturers Ltd as Finance Director, Mr Smart held the positions of Treasurer and CFO of Tubemakers Australia Ltd. He was also involved in the listing of eServ Global Ltd in 2000 and has been a director since 2000.
+Over the past 33 years, Mr. Smart has held various finance, company secretary and board positions with several listed industrial companies.
+Prior to joining Metal Manufacturers Ltd as Finance Director, Mr. Smart held the positions of Treasurer and CFO of Tubemakers Australia Ltd. He was also involved in the listing of eServ Global Ltd in 2000 and was a director from 2000 to 2013.

-Mr Smart has a Bachelor of Commerce (Accounting) degree and a MBA from the University of New South Wales.
+Mr. Smart has a Bachelor of Commerce (Accounting) degree and a MBA from the University of New South Wales.